-Ruby Sapphire continues to crush the competitive scene in Set 6.
+Ruby Sapphire list has changed as Set 6 meta in Disney Lorcana developed, not taking a more aggressive playstyle but maintaining its ramp capabilities and control tools.
 This ramp deck creates opportunities to play higher-cost cards a turn or two earlier.
 It also has the card draw tools to ensure it doesn’t run out of value in the late game.

 This archetype continues to be one of the most played decks among players in tournament settings, its ramp ability combined with the control cards make it a great competitive choice.
 Decision-making plays a vital role when piloting this deck, and learning the matchups will go a long way as you’ll often make different plays with this deck depending on the opponent’s deck.